Equations of State

 This section of the documentation will guide you through the thermodynamic properties that can be calculated with yaeos using Helmholtz free energy models.
 Additionally, this page serves as a summary of how all these properties can be derived from the Helmholtz free energy and its derivatives.

-First of all, you might be used to the classic way of defining an EOS.
+First, you might be used to the classic way of defining an EOS.
 This is normal since it is the most common way of explaining them in undergraduate thermodynamics courses.
 So, a very reasonable question is: “how can I obtain the expression for the residual Helmholtz free energy from the expression?”.
 The answer is the following:

 We are ready to go now.
 We leave an example of how to instantiate a Peng-Robinson EOS model in the next code block if you want to start evaluating properties right away.